OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

 Symfony Form component automatically includes CSRF tokens in the forms, providing built-in protection against CSRF attacks.
 Symfony validates these tokens automatically, eliminating the need for manual intervention to safeguard your application.

-By default Symfony adds the CSRF token in a hidden field called `_token`, but this can be customized with other settings on a form-by-form basis:
+By default the CSRF token is added as a hidden field called `_token`, but this can be customized with other settings on a form-by-form basis:

 ```php
 class PostForm extends AbstractType